gbdrt/blog/src/230318_hyperjump.md

 The game is to find sequences of increasing length from the same set of 8 digits.

-While discussing this game at a coffee break, one colleague immediately said: "That sounds like something that could be done in Prolog."
+While discussing this game at a coffee break, one colleague immediately said: *That sounds like something that could be done in Prolog.*
 And indeed, 20mn later, he had a working solution for the puzzle of the day, and I really wanted to try as well.

 Prolog is a logic programming language where a program is a set of relations between variables and a computation is a query over these relations.